-- 28. It is understood that information may be shared pursuant to this CA to the extent such sharing is reasonable and subject to any relevant statutory and regulatory provisions, including those restricting disclosure.
-In addition, the provision of, or request for, information under this CA may be denied on grounds of public interest or national security, or when disclosure would interfere with an ongoing investigation. - 29.
-Any Confidential Information received from a Requested Authority will be used only for the planning and implementation of Resolutions (which may include monitoring of Firms, crisis management activities and review of Resolution plans).
-To the extent permitted by law, a Requesting Authority will hold confidential all information (other than publicly available information) received from a Requested Authority pursuant to this CA and will not disclose such information other than as necessary to carry out its Firm monitoring, crisis management, Resolution planning or implementation responsibilities and consistent with paragraphs 30, 31, 32 and 33. - 30.
-Except as provided in paragraph 31, 32 and 33, before a Requesting Authority discloses any Confidential Information received from a Requested Authority to a third party, the Requesting Authority will request and obtain prior written consent from the Requested Authority, which will not be unreasonably withheld. - 31.
-Subject to paragraphs 32 and 33, in the event that a Requesting Authority is required by statute or legal process to disclose Confidential Information provided pursuant to this CA, it will, to the extent permitted by law, inform the Requested Authority about such possible onward sharing.
-If the Requested Authority does not consent to such disclosure, then, the Requesting Authority will take all available and appropriate steps to resist disclosure, including by employing legal means to challenge the order or by advising the third party requiring such information of the possible negative consequences that such disclosure might have on the future exchange of Confidential Information between the Authorities. - 32.
-CDIC represents that it may be required to share Confidential Information with any Other Governmental Entity pursuant to Articles 18(3) and (4) of the Office of the Superintendent of Financial Institutions Act.
-CDIC represents that it will only share Confidential Information that was provided by the SRB to CDIC for Resolution
+- 27. It is understood that information may be shared pursuant to this CA to the extent such sharing is reasonable and subject to any relevant statutory and regulatory provisions, including those restricting disclosure.
+In addition, the provision of, or request for, information under this CA may be denied on grounds of public interest or national security, or when disclosure would interfere with an ongoing investigation. - 28.
+Any confidential information received from a Requested Authority will be used only for the planning and implementation of Resolutions (which may include monitoring of Firms, crisis management activities and review of Resolution plans).
+To the extent permitted by law, a Requesting Authority will hold confidential all information (other than publicly available information) received from a Requested Authority pursuant to this CA and will not disclose such information other than as necessary to carry out its Firm monitoring, crisis management, Resolution planning or implementation responsibilities and consistent with paragraphs 29, 30, and 31. - 29.
+Except as provided in paragraph 30, before a Requesting Authority discloses any confidential information received from a Requested Authority to a third party, the Requesting Authority will request and obtain prior written consent from the Requested Authority, which will not be unreasonably withheld. - 30.
+In the event that a Requesting Authority is required by statute or legal process2 to disclose confidential information provided pursuant to this CA, it will, to the extent permitted by law,3 inform the Requested Authority about such possible onward sharing.
+If the Requested Authority does not consent to such disclosure, then, the Requesting Authority will take all available and appropriate steps to resist disclosure, including by employing legal means to challenge the order or by advising the third party requiring such information of the possible negative consequences that such disclosure might have on the future exchange of confidential information between the Authorities.4

-&lt;sup>1 In the case of the SRB, this may mean sharing with the European Commission, the Council of the European Union, and the European Central Bank.
+2 In the case of the SRB, this may mean sharing with the European Commission, the Council of the European Union, and the European Central Bank.

-&lt;sup>2 For example, a subpoena or court order requesting information may bar the CDIC from disclosing the existence of such subpoena or order.
+3 For example, a subpoena or court order requesting information may bar the FDIC from disclosing the existence of such subpoena or order.